Trump likely to blast Biden during U.S.-Mexico border trip with Texas Gov. Abbott

 Trump and Texas.
 Gov. Abbott to tour unfinished section of border wall with Mexico; construction was halted by Biden

-Former President Trump returns to the nation’s southern border on Wednesday, as fellow Republicans continue to hammer President Biden over the increase in migrants illegally crossing the U.S.-Mexico border.
+Former President Trump returns to the nation’s southern border on Wednesday, as fellow Republicans continue to hammer President Biden over the increase in migrants crossing the U.S.-Mexico border.

 Trump will team up with GOP Gov. Greg Abbott of Texas to visit an unfinished portion of the border wall that was begun during Trump’s presidency but halted as Biden took over in the White House in January.
 Abbott, a Trump ally, has pledged to finished construction of the wall in his state.